 Open misery This is the last and most extreme variant of misery.
 With Open Misery, the same rules apply as Large Misery, but the player must put his cards on the table once the bidding is over.
 The other players must not speak to each other while playing!
 There are variations where the player only has to put his cards on the table after the first trick.
 Keep in mind though that on Whisthub, in case of Open Misery the cards are already visible to the opponents before playing the first trick!

 Grand Slam The ultimate goal of every card player: the Grand Slam.
-With this contract, a player must win all 13 tricks on his own with a trump suit of his choice.
+With this contract, a player must win all 13 tricks on their own with a trump suit of their choice.
 As with Abondance, the player must lead to the first trick and it can only be bid if the player didn't bid anything yet.
 The Grand Slam is the highest bid possible.
 In extreme cases that multiple players bid Grand Slam, it is the highest colour that wins the bidding.
+To prevent unsportive behavior, on Whisthub, it is the computer that decides whether or not a Solo Slim can be offered.
+It is therefore possible - and even likely - that Grand Slam is not among the possible bids.

 It is worth mentioning that in some variations of the game there are other types of contracts as well.